L1- Application to Evict a Tenant for Non-payment of Rent and to Collect Rent the Tenant Owes (N4)

 Landlord’s information

-If there is more than one landlord, use the Schedule of Parties form from the Landlord and Tenant Board website to add them to the application
+If there is more than one landlord, use the Schedule of Parties form from the Landlord and Tenant Board website to add them to the application.

-Note: If you include your email address on the application, make sure you check your emails regularly as the Landlord and Tenant Board may email you important information about your hearing.
+Note: If you include your email address on the application, make sure you check your email regularly as the Landlord and Tenant Board may email you important information about your hearing.
 As an added precaution, make sure to also check your Junk Mail folder.

 Tenant’s information